mukhisameer/Message-Encryption-using-LSFR-Simulator/README.txt

 1. The program first converts each character of the message into decimal and then changes the decimal into binary using Base64 encoding.
 2. The program then generates a sequence of psuedo-random numbers using the seed given as input to be used for LSFR.
 3. The message is then encrypted using [N, k] LSFR.

-Note: This is a modified version of an assignment initially submitted for university coursework.